pete-kufahl/java-tutorial/owasp/healthcare/Input_Validation.md

   * limit class loading and API access reduces the attack surface against an app (particularly useful for microservices)
 * **healthcare-server - PatientResource - addNotes**
   * whitelist of allowed patterns is streamed against the input (turned into a regex by `Pattern.compile`)
+  * test with api:
+    * `GET http://localhost:8080/patients` to retrieve patient ids
+    * `POST http://localhost:8080/patients/{id}/notes` to test whitelisted notes
+      * header: `Content-Type: text/plain`
+      * body: e.g., `Admitted` for a 200 response
+* challenges:
+  * whitelists have to be maintained and updated, costing in overhead
+  * balance security against app performance

+## Boundary Checking

+## Setup
+* run PatientServer
+* run PatientRetriever to seed the H2 database